 Virtual, Augmented and Mixed Reality

-Virtual reality (VR) is a computer-generated simulation that immerses the user, by stimulating their vision and hearing, to make them feel like they are experiencing the fabricated reality firsthand.
+Virtual reality (VR) is a computer-generated simulation that immerses the user through vision and auditory stimulation to make them feel like they are actually experiencing the fabricated reality.

-Augmented reality (AR) is a technology that blends digital components into the real world, by layering computer-generated enhancements (like information boxes) over the real world in such a way that they enhance one another.
+Augmented reality (AR) blends digital components with real world by layering computer-generated enhancements over real world footage in a way that seamlessly enhances both components.

-Research has shown that students involved in ‘learning by doing’ teaching methods, retain 70% more information than in a traditional lectures.
-By including VR, AR and MR into the learning experience, TAFE NSW is more capable of delivering an increase in opportunities for students to participate in experiential learning activities, and allow them to absorb the knowledge learned in class more effectively.
+Research has shown that those involved in 'learning by doing' teaching methods retain 70% more information than traditional lectures.
+By including VR, AR and MR into the learning process, TAFE Enterprise gives your staff the opportunity to learn more effectively.